 Answers From one of Tucson’s Leading Urologists

 Dr. Peter Burrows is a board-certified and fellowship-trained urologist with extensive experience performing vasectomies.
 He has provided this list of frequently asked questions to help educate patients on the procedure.
-If you have more questions, or would like to schedule a consultation, call (520) 731-0600 to schedule an appointment at our office in Tucson, AZ today!
+If you have more questions, or would like to schedule a consultation, call (520) 731-0600 to schedule an appointment at our urology clinic in Tucson, AZ today!

 Is Vasectomy right for me?